 - A Participant credit looks like: "This body-affirming illustration was created in partnership with Veronica Campos (depicted in the illustration) https://www.instagram.com/veroocampos/ as part of my series of illustrations on body acceptance/positivity.
 Learn more here: https://fabulouslyfeminist.com/pages/all-bodies-are-good-bodies-a-series-in-collaboration" (Participants can determine which weblink they would like included in credits.
 Example here)

 - An artist credit looks like: "Original artwork created by Callie Garp of Fabulously Feminist, fabulouslyfeminist.com" My copyright signature must also be retained in the image, however it is used.

 🌻 To maintain full transparency of how the artwork may be used now and in the future.
-Participants must consent to the illustration being used in any future endeavors, such as art installations, book projects, free digital downloads etc.
+I will get written consent from all Participants before using their illustration in any future endeavors not explicitly outlined in our agreement, such as art installations, book projects, free digital downloads etc.

 🌻 How this artwork will be used right now:

 - The illustration will be posted on my Instagram account and my Facebook page and will include the original photo in the post.
 Participants will be tagged in the photo and the description.

 - If participants consent, this Instagram post may be boosted using a paid ad through the Instagram platform.